 Often individuals and companies purchase property together either as a means to secure financing, registered ownership or as a business venture.
 For various reasons, often financial, one or some of the parties need to relinquish their interest in the property.

 For example, Joan and Bob purchased a multiplex as tenants in common with a fifty (50) percent interest each in the property.
-After a few years, Bob’s financial circumstances change and wants to either sell his share of the property for fair market value to Joan or sell the property to a third party buyer.
+After a few years, Bob’s financial circumstances change and wants to either sell his share of the property for fair market value to Joan or sell the property to a third party buyer similar to somewhere like Houston real estate.
 Joan cannot afford to buy Bob’s share of the property because she just invested in another multiplex however she really wants to keep the property because it is in a great location and the tenants are never a problem.
 Can Bob compel Joan to sell the property?

 In Ontario, the Partition Act R.S.O.
 1990 c.
 P.4. (the “Act”) is the starting point and authority that grants a person the right to partition or sell a property in which they have legal and or equitable interest in.
 Generally, the law prescribes that a person with an interest in property has a prima facie right to partition or sell their property and the person with the remaining interest is obligated to permit such sale or partition, as long as the intent of compelling such sale or transfer is not vexatious or malicious, in other words the party compelling the sale cannot be acting in bad faith.